Shrey1306/shrey.github.io/content/projects/researchmatch.md

 Benchmark LLMs against traditional NLP baselines on a real task.

-Exercise full-stack muscle—from scrapers to observability dashboards.
+Exercise full-stack muscle—from scrapers to observability dashboards to attempt to solve its engineering at scale.

 Current MVP Architecture